 I was very skeptical.
 Guitar Hero was three iterations in when the first Rock Band was released, and no notable improvements had been made in the awful controllers that came with the game.
 They still felt cheap, still were clumsy to use, and still ruined the fret experience.
 Rock Band had done better.
 Much better, though I didn't realize it at the time because I totally ignored the game.

 This all brings me to DJ Hero.
 I heard about this game and my heart lept a little.
-Now I'm no house DJ, but I'm not stranger to cross faders and tone arms.
+Now I'm no house DJ, but I'm no stranger to crossfaders and tonearms.
 The idea that I could 'play along' with some of my favorite DJs was appealing.
 I was a little worried as it was in the Hero series, but I figured the other titles in the series had seen controller improvements enough to assume that the turntable controller would be at least decent.

 So the boy I was watching finished up, and no one else was in line to try, so I thought I'd give it a spin so to speak.
 The graphics were what I'd come to expect from modern rhythm games, with lots of flash and style.
-The on screen interface also was fairly familiar.
+The on-screen interface also was fairly familiar.
 It took no time at all to figure out what I was supposed to be doing, and when.
-The demo has a three track round with songs that are popular, and good choices for mixing.
-On the other had, the controller sucked ass.
+The demo has a three-track round with songs that are popular, and good choices for mixing.
+On the other hand, the controller sucked ass.
 I'm sorry, but there is really no other way to put it.

 DJ Hero is an awesome concept, and the game itself looks to be well designed, and fun.
 It's a shame the errors of the past were not learned from.
 Per the DJ Hero website there is apparently a premium addition of the game available which includes a different and supposedly 'better' controller.
 Why should I have to pay more just to get a usable controller, and until I get my hands on one I am left to assume it's the same POS deck with metal crossfader and effect knobs.
 Until a 3rd party controller comes out that gets it right, I'm afraid what could otherwise be an awesome addition to the list of 'party games' will be nothing more than an overpriced wannabe.